 Use these forms to create a four-year plan.

 - Other Worksheets

-This list of general education requirements for baccalaureate degrees in the 2016-2017 UAF Catalog and beyond.
+This is a list of general education requirements for baccalaureate degrees in the 2017-2018 UAF Catalog.
 If you are admitted into a catalog prior to this, please see your academic advisor and check DegreeWorks.